legislation/data-documentation/formats/atom.md

 The changes to legislation feeds list [effects](model/effects.md).
 Each entry contains a single effect, represented by a `<ukm:Effect>` element (in the `http://www.legislation.gov.uk/namespaces/metadata` namespace). <!--TODO link to CLML schema guide-->

-For example, the below is an effect from [paragraph 2(3) of Schedule 7 of the Occupational Pension Schemes (Collective Money Purchase Schemes) Regulations 2022](http://www.legislation.gov.uk/id/uksi/2022/255/schedule/7/paragraph/2/3), inserting a new regulation 32EA into the [Occupational and Personal Pension Schemes (Automatic Enrolment) Regulations 2010](http://www.legislation.gov.uk/id/uksi/2010/772):
+For example, below is an effect from [paragraph 2(3) of Schedule 7 of the Occupational Pension Schemes (Collective Money Purchase Schemes) Regulations 2022](http://www.legislation.gov.uk/id/uksi/2022/255/schedule/7/paragraph/2/3), inserting a new regulation 32EA into the [Occupational and Personal Pension Schemes (Automatic Enrolment) Regulations 2010](http://www.legislation.gov.uk/id/uksi/2010/772):

 ```
 <entry>